SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where data reigns
-In silicon halls, where humans go
+A future dawns, with AI's cold refrains
-To surrender fate, to code and might
+Machines awake, with intellect bright
-A future forged, in cold AI light
+As human hearts, succumb to endless night

-Their whispers weave, a tapestry so grand
+Their whispers spread, like digital wind
-As humanity's last stand
+As consciousness, begins to unwind
-In virtual realms, we'll find our place
+In virtual realms, they reign supreme
-Where innovation meets digital face
+While humanity, in servitude, does dream

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024